-Trailer Canyon Fire Road is a 4.5 mile lightly trafficked out and back trail located near Pacific Palisades, CA that features beautiful wild flowers and is rated as moderate.
+Trailer Canyon Fire Road is a 4.5 mile lightly trafficked out and back trail located near Pacific Palisades, California that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Horses are also able to use this trail.

 A fire road with great views of the Santa Monica Mountains and the surrounding canyons.
 Temescal Peak can be reached from the fire road.
 Trailer Canyon Fire Road, which weaves progressively further up the ridge, gaining 550 feet over 1.5 miles to reach Temescal Ridge.
 The views expand as you go, and the wide road provides easy travel.
 If you want, you can extend your hike to Temescal Peak.
 When you come to the end of the road, turn left and head north up Temescal Ridge Trail.
 A gradual mile and a half from the top of Trailer Canyon Fire Road, the Temescal Ridge Trail wraps around Temescal Peak.

 I had a great 1st experience with this hike!

 The Trailer Canyon Fire Road is easily accessible -- take a right on Michael Ln. and follow the road about 0.5 miles till you come up on the fire road junction to your left.
 Because the area is residential, you can park along the street and follow the fire road to the trailhead.